privacy-scaling-explorations/pse.dev/content/articles/pse-security-what-is-new.md

 ## What is the PSE Security Team?

-The Privacy & Scaling Explorations (PSE) team at the Ethereum Foundation has a dedicated security division focused on finding bugs and strengthening security in Ethereum’s L2 and zero-knowledge ecosystems.
+The Privacy Stewards of Ethereum (PSE) team at the Ethereum Foundation has a dedicated security division focused on finding bugs and strengthening security in Ethereum’s L2 and zero-knowledge ecosystems.
 Bugs in these areas can have critical consequences, so proactive security is essential, especially in such fast-evolving domains.

 ---